 World Languages & Cultural Studies

-The Department of World Languages & Cultural Studies offers a variety of courses and programs that help language students at all levels (from absolute beginners to heritage speakers) strengthen their linguistic skills, expand their understanding of the world, and connect different disciplines together.
-Our faculty is trained to provide students with a unique set of international and interdisciplinary cultural opportunities designed to broaden their cultural horizons, enhance their intellectual flexibility, and increase their adaptability in the context of an ever-changing global workplace.
+- Our faculty are trained to provide students with a unique set of international and interdisciplinary cultural opportunities designed to broaden their cultural horizons, enhance their intellectual flexibility and increase their adaptability in the context of an ever-changing global workplace.

 - We offer a variety of courses and programs that help language students at all levels strengthen their linguistic skills, expand their understanding of the world and connect different disciplines.

 - We’re committed to the development of students’ linguistic and intercultural competence through a curriculum that fosters the multiple connections among language, culture and their applications to other disciplines.